How Does Laser Hair Removal Work? | London Premier Laser & Skin Clinic Book Free Consultation

 Why is Laser Most Effective During the Anagen Stage?

 During the Anagen Stage, melanin is the most concentrated in the skin.
-This means that more of the light from the laser is absorbed, and so, hair follicles can be damaged more effectively.
+This means that more of the light from the laser is absorbed, so hair follicles can be damaged more effectively.

 Choose Premier Laser for Laser Hair Removal Treatment

-London Premier Laser Clinic are a leading team of beauticians and practitioners, experienced in achieving perfect skin using laser hair removal and other skin treatments.
+London Premier Laser Clinic is a leading team of beauticians and practitioners who are experienced in achieving perfect skin using laser hair removal London treatments and other skin treatments.
 Book your free, no-risk consultation today to see how you can get started on your journey to smooth and silky skin!

 Popular Categories